mesosphere/dcos-docs-site/pages/docs/1.10/networking/mesos-dns/mesos-dns-api/index.md

 ---
+layout: layout.pug
-post_title: Mesos DNS API
+title: Mesos DNS API
 post_excerpt: ""
-menu_order: 201
+menuWeight: 201
 ---

 You can use the Mesos DNS API to discover the IP addresses and ports of other applications.